boydcpeters/gridlib/docs/basics.fit.rst

 .. code-block:: python

     # Load the data
-    data = gridlib.io.read_data_survival_function("/path/to/file.csv")
+    >>> data = gridlib.io.read_data_survival_function("/path/to/file.csv")

-The survival time distributions are now stored in the ``data`` variable with the following
+The survival time distributions are now stored in the ``data`` variable.
+If we would use the example data provided in ``gridlib/examples/data/example1.csv``, which had four simulated survival time distributions than we get the following structure:
-structure:

 .. code-block:: python